Bio

 The Rose of Thirteen Petals and the Pomegranate Tree - Shortlisted for the Wingate Award for Unpublished Manuscripts

 The novel narrates a young aspiring poet and literature scholar’s quest to acquire Spanish citizenship in order to gain access to the Royal Spanish Archives.
-Simultaneously facing the terminal illness of her beloved mentor, Bina, and the departure of her lover, Soli, the protagonist, Kitra Vardi, retraces her family lineage back to the eleventh century, prior to the existence of the Spanish Inquisition and the expulsion of all Jews from Spain, following the family’s migrations from Spain to Morocco, Italy, Greece, Turkey, Syria, and Israel.
+Simultaneously facing the terminal illness of her beloved mentor, Bina, and the departure of her lover, Soli, the protagonist, Kitra Vardi, retraces her family lineage back to the eleventh century, prior to the existence of the Spanish Inquisition and the expulsion of all Jews from Spain.
 As she rediscovers her Sephardic origins through her study of the Zohar and her mystical encounters with her ancestors, Kitra reclaims and embraces her identity as a contemporary Sephardic woman, highlighting the importance of literary texts – both ancient and modern – in the construction of that identity.

 Running Wild Publishing